-I’ll break it down into three separate goals: nourishment, physical healing, and mental/emotional wellbeing.
+I’ll break it down into three goals: nourishment, physical healing, and mental/emotional well-being.

-There are a few key things you can do prior to giving birth to set up a simple system for ensuring both you and your newborn (and the rest of your family) are being optimally nourished once you deliver.
+There are a few key things you can do before giving birth to set up a simple system for ensuring both you and your newborn (and the rest of your family) are being optimally nourished once you deliver.

-- If you can, work to establish a relationship with a lactation counselor before you give birth, ideally, an International Board Certified Lactation Consultant (IBCLC).
-Nest Collaborative offers virtual breastfeeding consultations - perfect for these new times we’re living in - and The Lactation Network can help you determine if your state and/or insurance plan covers this service (and how much it will cost you otherwise).
+- If you can, establish a relationship with a lactation counselor before you give birth, ideally, an International Board Certified Lactation Consultant (IBCLC).
+Nest Collaborative offers virtual breastfeeding consultations - perfect for these new times we’re living in - and The Lactation Network can help you determine if your state or insurance plan covers this service (and how much it will cost you otherwise).

-- If a lactation counselor is not an option, there are several great online feeding resources you can turn to, like Kelly Mom.
+- If a lactation counselor is not an option, there are several excellent online feeding resources you can turn to, like Kelly Mom.
 Other breastfeeding moms are also great resources.

 - That said, try watching a few feeding basics videos before giving birth if it’s your first time!
 The more you know, the more you know, and observing others can help you figure out what could work for you and what might not.

-- Perhaps one of the most important pieces of advice we all agree on is that you have to give yourself some grace.
-There is a ton of confusing energy around breastfeeding, and uncalled for judgments for those who can’t or choose not to for whatever reason.
-The reality of the situation today is that we all know breastfeeding is great, but it’s not always the path for everyone.
+- Perhaps one of the most essential pieces of advice we all agree on is that you have to give yourself some grace.
+There is a ton of confusing energy around breastfeeding and uncalled-for judgments for those who can’t or choose not to for whatever reason.
+The reality of the situation today is that we all know breastfeeding is excellent, but it’s not always the path for everyone.
 If that’s you, stay in close contact with your doctor to ensure baby is getting everything they need, and don’t give it a second thought.
-You are doing the best you can, and especially if you’re listening to your body and utilizing the support of modern science, that is good enough.
+You are doing the best you can.
+Especially if you’re listening to your body and utilizing the support of modern science, that is good enough.

 FEEDING MAMA (AND FAMILY)

-- In my private practice, I always advise new mothers to remain on their prenatal vitamins at least 6 months postpartum or longer if you are breastfeeding.
+- In my private practice, I always advise new mothers to remain on their prenatal vitamins for at least six months postpartum or longer if breastfeeding.
 Not only do you and baby need those micronutrients, but continuing to take your prenatal during this time helps you stick to a routine when you’re busy worrying about a thousand other things.
 After all, who has time to think about each of the following individual nutrients with a newborn?!:

 - Vitamin A is crucial for your infant’s growth, reinforcement of their immune system, and the development of their brain and vision

-- B vitamins play an incredibly important role in your baby’s cognitive development
+- B vitamins play a vital role in your baby’s cognitive development

 - If breastfeeding, this will be the first time you are asked to think about your vitamin C intake on a larger scale than what is in your prenatal.
 Vitamin C is a powerful antioxidant, helps absorb iron, and famously supports immune health

-- Your choline needs increased by as much as 50% while you were pregnant, but I’ve got news for you: it’s still going up.
+- Your choline needs increased by as much as 50% while pregnant, but I’ve got news for you: they're still going up.
 The recommended dose postpartum is around 550 mg (as opposed to the 450 mg suggested during pregnancy).
-And newer research suggests that those numbers may actually need to be nearly doubled for breastfeeding mothers!
+And newer research suggests that those numbers may need to be nearly doubled for breastfeeding mothers!

-- Vitamin D is essential in supporting immune function, cell division, and bone health, and even under normal (e.g. non-pregnant or breastfeeding) circumstances, it is incredibly easy to be deficient.
-Supplementing to reach ~6400 IU's has been shown in a well designed randomized clinical control trial to be the level at which enough vitamin D will pass through milk to baby, which is a study to discuss with your pediatrician when deciding whether or not baby needs a vitamin D supplement.
+- Vitamin D is essential in supporting immune function, cell division, and bone health; even under regular circumstances (e.g., non-pregnant or breastfeeding), it is easy to be deficient.
+Supplementing to reach ~6400 IU has been shown in a well-designed randomized clinical control trial to be the level at which enough vitamin D will pass through the milk to baby, which is a study to discuss with your pediatrician when deciding whether or not baby needs a vitamin D supplement.

-- Vitamin E is necessary for supporting the body’s free radical defenses, which is important for your baby after birth (after all, leaving the womb is a rough process for both of you!)
+- Vitamin E is necessary for supporting the body’s free radical defenses, which is essential for your baby after birth (after all, leaving the womb is a rough process for both of you!)

-- Keep taking omega fatty acids with at least 400mg of DHA and at least some EPA, but remember that food is a fantastic (and most often incredibly delicious and satisfying) source you can rely upon for your omega 3s.
-The type of fat you are eating directly impacts the fatty acid profiles in your milk.
+- Keep taking omega fatty acids with at least 400mg of DHA and some EPA, but remember that food is a fantastic (and often incredibly delicious and satisfying) source you can rely upon for your omega 3s.
+The type of fat you eat directly impacts your milk's fatty acid profiles.
 This rings true for omega-3s, omega-6, trans fats, saturated fats, and monounsaturated fats.
-In addition to diet, milk fatty acids can be drawn from maternal stores or synthesized in your breasts, and with more than 150 different fatty acids at play, you can bet they are flowing into your milk from lots of different pathways.
+In addition to diet, milk fatty acids can be drawn from maternal stores or synthesized in your breasts, and with more than 150 different fatty acids at play, you can bet they are flowing into your milk from many different pathways.
 The most important thing to remember is that healthy fats = unprocessed fats.
 I want you to look to extra virgin oils (low heat, no solvents, minimal treatment) like olive oil, avocado oil, macadamia nut oil, and coconut oil.
-Animal fats like lard and tallow are acceptable provided they come from healthy animals, and you know I love a full fat dairy product, so don’t shy away from butter, ghee, and cream, and any fat that naturally occurs in food (e.g. seafood, eggs, etc.)
+Animal fats like lard and tallow are acceptable, provided they come from healthy animals, and you know I love a full-fat dairy product, so don’t shy away from butter, ghee, cream, and any fat that naturally occurs in food (e.g., seafood, eggs, etc.)

 This is also a great way to add low-cost/light-lift gift options to your baby registry for those who need them.
-Signing on to provide a home cooked meal or deliver a few necessary groceries is a much more doable option for many folks than that $500 stroller attachment!
+Signing on to provide a home-cooked meal or deliver a few necessary groceries is a much more viable option for many folks than that $500 stroller attachment!

 Postpartum doulas are also great if that’s an option for you.
 Unlike the doula who supported you through pregnancy, a postpartum doula will focus specifically on you and your nutrition and recovery.

-Another option to think about is including a meal prep/delivery service subscription to your registry, or just investing in one yourself if you think it’s something that will be of value to you.
-In the north east, we love services like Snap Kitchen that source fresh produce, cook delicious small batched recipes, and flash freeze and deliver them on a regular basis so you can heat and eat with ease (they even offer family-style options).
+Another option to think about is including a meal prep/delivery service subscription to your registry or just investing in one yourself if you think it’s something that will be of value to you.
+In the northeast, we love services like Snap Kitchen that source fresh produce, cook delicious small batched recipes, and flash freeze and deliver them regularly so you can heat and eat easily (they even offer family-style options).
 Other services like Nouri Mama are specifically designed and tailored to women at each stage of pregnancy and postpartum.

 Finally, and perhaps most importantly, understand that there is a big difference between staying well-informed about your nutrition and trying to be perfect.
 The idea that you must eat perfectly assumes that eating perfectly is possible.
 I’ve got news for you: it’s not (and that’s coming from a registered dietitian).
 There is no perfect way to eat at any phase of life.
-We simply educate ourselves, listen to our bodies, and do the best we can.
+We educate ourselves, listen to our bodies, and do our best.

 Here’s a rough idea of one version of a potentially optimized postpartum meal makeup:

-Prior to your due date, consider compiling a “birth recovery kit”.
+Before your due date, consider compiling a “birth recovery kit.”

-- There are a few companies that sell these, like Bodily (they have both a C-section and vaginal delivery one).
-You can either invest in a premade kit, or DIY your own!
-If you’re thinking far enough ahead to take the DIY route, members of our team recommend including:
+- A few companies sell these, like Bodily (they have them for both C-sections and vaginal delivery).
+You can either invest in a premade kit or DIY your own!
+If you’re thinking far enough ahead to take the DIY route, members of our team recommend including the following: